 That’s the mantra of my practice.

-Most regrettably, there are many crook doctors out there who are in this for the quick buck and tend to sell more than what their clients truly need or what they believe will work.
-I find that absolutely despicable but what the hey, every profession has its own black sheep.
+Most regrettably, there are some mercenary practitioners out there who are in this for the quick buck and tend to sell more than what their clients truly need or what they believe will work.
+Hey, every profession has its own black sheep.

 As for me, the recommendations I offer are as far as what my clients need, as objectively assessed– nothing more, nothing less.
-There are times when I find the scope of medical aesthetics too limited to benefit my clients and I recommend that they consult with a plastic surgeon instead.
 I do not promise the sky, I say it for what it is but there is one thing I dare guarantee: that I will do the best that my hand and syringe can weld.